osu-eesc/cms-docs/user-guide/docs/using-site.md

 The browser consists of two tabs:

 1. **Upload new**: This is where you can upload a new file.
-After selecting the file from your computer (or entering a video embed URL), you will need to enter some additional information.
+After selecting the file from your computer (or entering an audio or video embed URL), you will need to enter some additional information.
     - **Image**: There are a number of fields you can fill out for an image.
         - **Alternative text**: If there is text in the image, re-enter it here so that assistive technology and search engines can read it.
 See Captions and Alternative Text for more information.
         - **Caption**: Enter any additional information about the image that is useful to visitors here (not in the Alternative text field).
 Keep in mind that this photo may be reused for other purposes in the future.
         - **Photo credit and photo credit link**: See [Using Images](content-requirements.md#using-images) for more information.
         - **Don’t allow reuse**: This prevents others from using the image in other places.
 Use this if there is limited permissions to use the image.
 If the photo can be reused, consider making the file name descriptive so it’s easier to search for in the future.
     - **Document**: Provide a document name.
 This may be seen by the public, so use something that makes sense.
+    - **Audio**:
+        - **Name**: A name for the audio embed.
+This is not seen by the public.
+        - **Transcript**: A transcript for the audio.
+This is legally required for accessibility and also helps search engines find relevant content more effectively.
-    - **Video**: Provide a video name.This is not seen by the public.
+    - **Video**: Provide a video name.
+This is not seen by the public.
   2. **Reuse existing**: If you or someone else has already uploaded the file you want to use, you can reuse it without having to re-enter the information.
 Search by the filename of the existing item or the name it was given when originally uploaded.
 When you find it, click the checkbox next to it.
 Then click the “Select” button at the bottom of the window.
 Save the page for the selection to take effect.

 #### Content Browser